LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 * To overwrite the user message, use [setBotTransferUserMessage](conversation-builder-scripting-functions-get-set-contextual-data.html#set-bot-transfer-user-message).
 * To overwrite the intent, you can use [setBotTransferIntentbyDomain](conversation-builder-scripting-functions-get-set-contextual-data.html#set-bot-transfer-intent-by-domain).
 The system will ascertain and pass the intent ID based on the provided domain name and intent name.
 Alternatively, you can use [setBotTransferIntentID](conversation-builder-scripting-functions-get-set-contextual-data.html#set-bot-transfer-intent-id).

-In our example below, we've overwritten the user message, and we've done this in the Pre-Process Code in the integration interaction.
+In our example below, we've overwritten the user message, and we've done this in the Pre-Process Code in the Escalation Integration interaction.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bots_collab2.png">